-To find out more about the projects presented, get in touch with Caroline or Sara.
+To find out more about the projects presented, get in touch with Caroline.

 MTM is partnering with the IAB on a major new study exploring how digital display inventory is bought and sold in the UK.
 We’ll be conducting qualitative and quantitative research with agencies, advertisers, intermediaries and publishers to develop an accurate picture of the market, providing a robust, shared view that helps to demystify the industry.